Just-Kundai/Just-Kundai/README.md

 #### I am a newbie software engineer with a background in law.

-- 🌱 I just completed a 3 month software engineering bootcamp
+- 🌱 Completed a 3 month software engineering bootcamp
 - 💞️ I’m looking to collaborate on any software engineering projects
 - 📫 How to reach me .. on instagram @justkundai and kundaikhuleya@outlook.com